-Inaccessible indicates that the clip was identified by DVR Examiner, however, would not available using the DVR itself.
-A clip might be inaccessible for a variety of reasons (formatted DVR hard drive, deleted surveillance video, or partially overwritten video) but simply put this means that the video was not indexed properly within the DVR system and as such would be inaccessible to the DVR.
+Inaccessible indicates that DVR Examiner identified the clip, however, would not available using the DVR itself.
+A clip might be inaccessible for a variety of reasons (formatted DVR hard drive, deleted surveillance video, or partially overwritten video) but this means that the video is not properly indexed within the DVR system and as such would be inaccessible to the DVR.

-Partially Inaccessible clips are primarily accessible to the DVR, but additional video have been discovered by DVR Examiner and added to the beginning or end of the clip.
+Partially Inaccessible clips are primarily accessible to the DVR, but DVR Examiner has discovered additional video and added it to the beginning or end of the clip.
 In most cases, this additional video would not be available using the DVR itself.

-Clip Fragments are clips that have been found but may be damaged on incomplete.
-These clips may not preview or export properly.
+Clip Fragments are clips that have been found but may be damaged or incomplete.
+These clips may not preview or export correctly.

 For some filesystems, DVR Examiner can determine the type of recording for recovered video clips.
-In these instances, DVR Examiner will add a “Recording Types” field to the Clip List Grid.
+In these instances, DVR Examiner adds a “Recording Types” field to the Clip List Grid.
 These recording types include: continuous, motion/event, and scheduled.

-A Continuous recording type simply means that the DVR was set to always be on and recording video for that channel.
+A Continuous recording type means that the DVR was set to be always on and recording video for that channel.
 In this case, you should be able to locate video clips for any time of interest.

 Motion/Event recording only occurs when the DVR senses motion based on its settings.
 While these clips might contain valuable video from your event of interest, often DVRs can be triggered by something as menial as the wind in the trees.

 Scheduled recording is exactly as it sounds.
-The owner of the DVR is able to determine a set schedule for the DVR to be recording video.
+The owner of the DVR can determine a set schedule for the DVR to be recording video.